 Dander can get everywhere and affect your allergy-sensitive guests.
 Run your clothes and bedding in the dryer before you wash them to remove pet hair, which carries dander.
 And before making up the guest room, wash blankets and duvets to make them fresh and dander-free.
-Consider using a dermatologist-tested, hypoallergenic detergent that’s gentle on their skin and nose, like ARM & HAMMER™ Sensitive Skin, FREE of Perfume & Dyes.
+Consider using a dermatologist-tested, hypoallergenic detergent that’s gentle on their skin and nose, like ARM & HAMMER™ Sensitive Skin, free of perfume and dyes.

 7.Put Out Some Plants

 The American Society of Horticultural Science and other organizations have performed studies that show how indoor plants significantly improve and clean a room’s air quality.
-Setting out plants like aloe, golden pathos, and bamboo palm can help filter out common volatile organic compounds (VOCs) in indoor air; bright flowers like azalea, chrysanthemum, and peace lily can do the same.
+Setting out plants like aloe, golden pathos, and bamboo palm can help filter out common volatile organic compounds (VOCs) in indoor air; bright flowers like azaleas, chrysanthemums, and peace lilies can do the same.
 Unfortunately, floral plants like poinsettias (yes, your favorite holiday décor) can trigger skin reactions for those sensitive to latex or rubber.